vikthevar/vikthevar/README.md

 ## About Me

-- 🔭 I’m an incoming sophomore at Arizona State University
+- 🔭 I’m a sophomore at Arizona State University
 - 🌱 Currently learning and improving my skills in Full Stack Development, Cloud Computing Architectures, and scalable AI/ML model deployment
 - 👯 Open to collaboration on projects that focus on accessibility, AI, and user experience
 - 💬 Feel free to reach out to discuss technology, fashion, basketball, or music